Session background and objectives

 Director, Carbon Capture and Storage Initiatives, Planning, Environment and Sustainable Development Division, SaskPower

-Lecturer in Sociology of Robert Gordon University, UK
+Lecturer in Sociology, School of Applied Social Studies, Robert Gordon University

 General Manager, Technology and Planning Department, Japan CCS Co., Ltd.